netgroup-polito/CrownLabs/provisioning/virtual-machines/README.md

 ## Create and upload custom VMs to the cluster

-The suggested approach to create and upload new VMs in CrownLabs involves the usage of the [setup-crownlabs-vm.sh](setup-crownlabs-vm.sh) script, which takes care of:
+The suggested approach to create and upload new VMs in CrownLabs involves the usage of the `setup-crownlabs-vms.sh` script, which takes care of:
-- Creating a new VirtualBox VMs and installing the guest OS (`xubuntu`, which represents a good compromise between the necessity to have a friendly, GUI-based guest OS and the resources consumed by the graphical interface);
+- **Creating** a new VirtualBox VMs and installing the guest OS (`xubuntu`, which represents a good compromise between the necessity to have a friendly, GUI-based guest OS and the resources consumed by the graphical interface);
-- Installing additional software (e.g., application software packages) and the background tools required by CrownLabs with Ansible (e.g., VNC server);
+- **Installing** additional software (e.g., application software packages) and the background tools required by CrownLabs with Ansible (e.g., VNC server);
-- Converting the resulting virtual HDD to the correct format and upload it to a Docker Registry.
+- **Converting** the resulting virtual HDD to the correct format and upload it to the proper Docker Registry.

-Look at the [VM setup](README-VM-create.md) documentation page for detailed instructions for running and customizing the above script.
+Jump to the [Create and configure CrownLabs VMs guide](README-VM-create.md) for creating and uploading VMs in CrownLabs; the above guide contains also detailed instructions for running and customizing the `setup-crownlabs-vms.sh` script.

 Once the VM image has been correctly uploaded to the registry, a new laboratory can be configured in the CrownLab live environment, as explained [in the Course/Lab setup](../courses) documentation section.

 ## Create your own VM manually
-We strongly suggest **not to create your own VM manually**, relying instead on the [setup-crownlabs-vm.sh](setup-crownlabs-vm.sh) script.
+We strongly suggest **not to create your own VM manually**, relying instead on the [setup-crownlabs-vm.sh](setup-crownlabs-vm.sh) script and the [Create and configure CrownLabs VMs guide](README-VM-create.md).

-In case you are a very experienced user and you want to proceed manually, we suggest to (1) read how the `setup-crownlabs-vms.sh` script works (look at the [VM setup](README-VM-create.md) documentation), then continue with this guide.
+In case you are a very experienced user and you want to proceed manually, we suggest to (1) read how the `setup-crownlabs-vms.sh` script works (look at the [VM setup documentation](README-VM-create.md)), then (2) continue with this guide.

 ### Conversion of existing VMs